j0lle/gpu-screen-recorder-selector/README.md

 ## NVIDIA
 Nvidia drivers have an issue where CUDA breaks if CUDA is running when suspend/hibernation happens, and it remains broken until you reload the nvidia driver. `extra/gsr-nvidia.conf` will be installed by default when you install GPU Screen Recorder and that should fix this issue.
 If this doesn't fix the issue for you then your distro may use a different path for modprobe files.
 In that case you have to install that `extra/gsr-nvidia.conf` yourself into that location.
 You have to reboot your computer after installing GPU Screen Recorder for the first time for the fix to have any effect.

+# TEMPORARY ISSUES
+1) Videos are in variable framerate format.
+Use MPV to play such videos, otherwise you might experience stuttering in the video if you are using a buggy video player.
+You can try saving the video into a .mkv file instead as some software may have better support for .mkv files (such as kdenlive).
+You can use the "-fm cfr" option to to use constant framerate mode.
+2) FLAC audio codec is disabled at the moment because of temporary issues.

 # Examples
 Look at the [scripts](https://git.dec05eba.com/gpu-screen-recorder/tree/scripts) directory for script examples.
 For example if you want to automatically save a recording/replay into a folder with the same name as the game you are recording.